zhentaoshi/panel-local-projection/README.md

 # Panel Local Projection

-This is the repository for panel local projection to collaborate with
+This repository hosts code that accompanies

-Ziwei Mei, Liugang Sheng, Zhentao Shi (2023), "[Implicit Nickell Bias in Panel Local Projection](https://arxiv.org/abs/2302.13455)", _Working Paper_.
+* Ziwei Mei, Liugang Sheng, Zhentao Shi (2023), "[Implicit Nickell Bias in Panel Local Projection](https://arxiv.org/abs/2302.13455)", _arxiv:2302.13455_.

-It provides an `R` function to implement the panel local projection that includes two methods:
+It offers an `R` function to implement the panel local projection that includes two methods:

-- The _fixed effect_ (FE) estimator as a common practice that suffers Nickell bias,
+- The conventional _fixed effect_ (FE) estimator.
+This is the default estimator in most applied works, but we find that it incurs Nickell bias
-- The _half-panel jackknife_ (HJ) estimator without asymptotical bias.
+- The _half-panel jackknife_ (HJ) estimator eliminates the asymptotical bias and delivers valid statistical inference.

 ### Contents

- `LP_panel.R` includes the main function `LP_panel()` with detailed instructions.
+- `LP_panel.R` includes the main function `LP_panel()` with detailed instructions.

-`example.R` gives an example to demonstrate the usage of the function `LP_panel()`.
+- `example.R` provides a running example to demonstrate the usage of the function `LP_panel()`.

 ### Contributors

-Ziwei Mei, Zhentao Shi, Shen Shu (Ranked Alphabetically).
+Ziwei Mei, Zhentao Shi, and Shen Shu